-The other method they use to con the end users is through their customer team which bans their end users’ accounts immediately they want to withdraw their money on grounds that they are using fake referrals/clicks.
+The other method they use to con the end-users is through their customer team which bans their end-users’ accounts immediately they want to withdraw their money on grounds that they are using fake referrals/clicks.

-As a matter of fact, they have a clear warning at the lower part of the portal warning people against the use of fake referrals or clicks.
+They have a clear warning at the lower part of the portal warning people against the use of fake referrals or clicks.
 They say that when confirming payments the team can cancel/ban the account if they notice that you are using fake referrals or clicks.

-Am not saying the site is putting all this effort to discourage the use of fake referrals but I can confirm they are just trying to make the site look legitimate.
+I am not saying the site is putting all this effort to discourage the use of fake referrals but I can confirm they are just trying to make the site look legitimate.